marcoris/gulp-wordpress/README.md

     <img height="150" src="wordpress.png">
 </p>

-Development environment with gulp, vagrant and virtualbox for developing WordPress themes.
+Development environment with gulp and docker for developing WordPress themes.

 ## Prerequirements
 >Create a new repository on github.